Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 How to Answer

-You can start by explaining the nature of statistical testing and the concepts of the null and test hypotheses using an example.
+Using an example, you can start by explaining the nature of statistical testing and the concepts of the null and test hypotheses.
 Instead of simply defining the p-value, this approach allows you to put the concept in a context that is easy for a non-statistician to relate to or understand.

 Example

-“If we had a new algorithm and needed to test if it was, in fact, better, we would work with two hypotheses, a null, and a test hypothesis.
+“If we had a new algorithm and needed to test if it was, in fact, better, we would work with two hypotheses, a null and a test hypothesis.
 The null hypothesis would state that the new algorithm does not perform better, while the test hypothesis would say it does perform better.
-In this case, the p-value would give us a measure of the likelihood that we’d get the same results if the new algorithm wasn’t actually better.
+In this case, the p-value would measure the likelihood that we’d get the same results if the new algorithm wasn’t better.
 This null hypothesis is usually rejected if the p-value is less than 0.05.”

 12. How can you explain neural networks to children in a simple and understandable way?

 During an Optiver data scientist interview, this question assesses your capability to distill complex ideas into understandable terms.
-This skill is vital in a trading firm setting, where explaining sophisticated algorithms and trading models in a clear, concise manner is key to collaborative success.
+This skill is vital in a trading firm setting, where explaining sophisticated algorithms and trading models clearly and concisely is key to collaborative success.
 It ensures effective communication within teams and aids in making complex strategies accessible to all stakeholders.

 How to Answer